Website translation

 While the Google Translate widget is no more, you may still want to rely on machine translation with Google Translate through the use of its paid translation API.
 To do this, you’ll need a Google Cloud account and there are a number of installation steps required to enable the Cloud Translation API and link it to your site.

-We’ve written a full guide on how to install the Google Translation API key.
 This process is a highly technical solution and requires a developer and several steps to implement on your site, so it’s not a completely user-friendly solution for website translation.
 However, this is viable for commercial website translation.

 In this case, you may want to explore a better option, such as using the Weglot translation plugin on your WordPress site that still allows you to use Google Translate, is quick to install, gives you full editing control and more.